flutter/devtools/case_study/memory_leaks/images_1/README.md

 In addition, many images are pending, in the cache and live to consume more data as the images are received over the network.

-**Problem:** The images downloaded are very detailed and beautiful images some are over 50 megs in size.
-The details of these images are lost on the small device being displayed on changing to only use a fraction of the size will save using a 50M image to display in a 3" x 3" area.
+**Problem:** The images downloaded are very detailed and beautiful, some images are over 50 MB in size.
+The details of these images are lost on the small device they are rendered on.
+Using a fraction of the size will eliminate keeping 50M image(s) to render in a 3" x 3" area.

 **Solution:** Fix the ListView.builder add the parameters cacheHeight and cacheWidth to the Image.network constructor e.g.,